Mamtha3005/addressbook-level3/doc/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to edit a person tag
-2. AddressBook shows a list of persons
+2. AddressBook display the current person tag
-3. User requests to delete a specific person in the list
+3. User enters the new person tag
-4. AddressBook deletes the person <br>
+4. AddressBook asks if change is confirmed.
+5. Addressbook change the tag and store in database.
 Use case ends.

 **Extensions**

 2a.
-The list is empty
+The person is not valid/does not exist.

 > Use case ends

 3a.
-The given index is invalid
+The given tag is invalid

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2